Millimeter wave scanner: Effectiveness

 The efficacy of millimeter wave scanners in detecting threatening objects has been questioned.
-Formal studies demonstrated the relative inability of these scanners in detecting objects—dangerous or not—on the person being scanned.
+Formal studies demonstrated the relative inability of these scanners to detect objects—dangerous or not—on the person being scanned.
 Additionally, some studies suggested that the cost–benefit ratios of these scanners is poor.
 As of January 2011, there had been no report of a terrorist capture as a result of a body scanner.
 In a series of repeated tests, the body scanners were not able to detect a handgun hidden in an undercover agent's undergarments, but the agents responsible for monitoring the body scanners were deemed at fault for not recognizing the concealed weapon.

 Millimeter wave scanners also have problems reading through sweat, in addition to yielding false positives from buttons and folds in clothing.
 Some countries, such as Germany, have reported a false-positive rate of 54%.

 Deployment

 While airport security may be the most visible and public use of body scanners, companies have opted to deploy passive employee screening to help reduce inventory shrink from key distribution centers.

 The UK Border Agency (the predecessor of UK Visas and Immigration) initiated use of passive screening technology to detect illicit goods.

 As of April 2009, the U.S. Transportation Security Administration began deploying scanners at airports, e.g., at the Los Angeles International Airport (LAX).
 These machines have also been deployed in the Jersey City PATH train system.
 They have also been deployed at San Francisco International airport (SFO), as well as Salt Lake International Airport (SLC), Indianapolis International Airport (IND), Detroit-Wayne County Metropolitan Airport (DTW), Minneapolis-St. Paul International Airport (MSP), and Las Vegas International Airport (LAS).

 Three security scanners using millimeter waves were put into use at Schiphol Airport in Amsterdam on 15 May 2007, with more expected to be installed later.
 The passenger's head is masked from the view of the security personnel.

 Passive scanners are also currently in use at Fiumicino Airport, Italy.
 They will next be deployed in Malpensa Airport.

 The federal courthouse in Orlando, Florida employs passive screening devices capable of recording and storing images.